|Hometown:||Prospect Park, N.J.|

 Redshirt freshman Quayshon Alexander will head into 2017 ready to compete for playing time for the Husker defense.
-The 6-3, 235-pound Alexander has good size and athleticism for the linebacker position and will look to find his ideal spot in the Huskers' new 3-4 defensive scheme.
+The 6-3, 245-pound Alexander has good size and athleticism for the linebacker position and has shown the versatility to compete for action at either outside or inside linebacker in the Huskers’ 3-4 defensive scheme.
 Alexander was one of the top defensive prospects on the East Coast in 2016.

 Alexander sat out as a redshirt in his first season in the program.

 Alexander was a standout defender and tight end for Coach John McKenna at De Paul Catholic High in Wayne, N.J..
 Alexander helped De Paul Catholic to a championship in the Non-Public Group 3 division of the NJSIAA playoffs in 2015.
 Alexander made 45 tackles, including nine tackles for loss and five sacks in his senior season.
 He also added five hurries.
 For his effort as a senior, Alexander was a third-team All-Non-Public selection.

 During his junior season, Alexander helped De Paul Catholic to an 8-4 record.
 He had an impressive 19.5 sacks for 119 yards, while adding an additional 17 tackles for loss.
 Alexander had 75 tackles, including 49 solo, and added nine quarterback hurries.
 On offense, Alexander averaged nearly 30 yards on eight receptions.
 He earned first-team all-state honors from NJ.com for his work in 2014 and was also on the outlet’s All-Non-Public Team.

 Alexander first made an impact as a sophomore, helping his team to a 10-2 record.
 Alexander totaled 33 tackles, including nine sacks and six tackles for loss.